mariusmilitaru32/MemoryGame/README.md

 - ### Contact Us

-  Contact form can be found on contact page.
-I have included following required fields: name, email address, message/feedback for the developer and the send button which create a post requested to the emailjs.
+  A contact form can be found on the contact page.
+I have included the following required fields: name, email address, message/feedback for the developer and the send button which creates a post to EmailJs.

   ![ContactUs](documentation/contactpage.png)